 Some people prefer to make several smaller boards to visualize different life categories, while others prefer to make one large board that combines everything.

-Keep in mind that you’ll need to place your board to a visible area that you see every day.
+Keep in mind that you’ll need to place your board in a visible area that you see every day.
 For a small space, don’t buy a huge, poster board.
 If you’re picky about the design and want your board to match your decor, consider that as well.

 You can source the images you’re going to use from: